zpleunis/dfdt/README.md

 # dfdt
 Measure a linear drift rate for a fast radio burst, (for now) using a 2D auto-correlation analysis and Monte Carlo resampling.
+Different methods might be added in the future.

 Created by Ziggy Pleunis, with contributions from Alex Josephy and Deborah Good.